Trump says "someone should look into who paid for" tax return rallies - News 12 Now

-CHICAGO — President Donald Trump said “someone should look into who paid for” rallies held across the country Saturday that urged him to release his tax returns.
+CHICAGO (CBS News) — President Donald Trump said “someone should look into who paid for” rallies held across the country Saturday that urged him to release his tax returns.

 “The election is over!” he said Sunday on Twitter.